Eastern Sonoma County Tour Itinerary

 Continue east (south) on Highway 12, then west (right) on Arnold Drive to the sleepy little village of Glen Ellen.

-Where the road bends first right and then left in the middle of town, take a right on London Ranch Road and wind your way through the foothills to Jack London State Historic Park (2400 London Ranch Road, Glen Ellen, 707-938-5216).
+Where the road bends first right and then left in the middle of town, take a right on London Ranch Road and wind your way through the foothills to Jack London State Historic Park.
 It was here that author and bohemian adventurer Jack London lived and wrote at his pristine Beauty Ranch.

 The park's 1,400 acres include more than 26 miles of trails, stunning views, a museum, the ruins of a 19th century winery and farm buildings, a 2,000-year-old redwood tree, the cottage where London wrote, the remains of London's dream home that burned before he and his wife Charmian could move in, and more.